dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 A LUN is a numeric assignment for SCSI or a Fibre Channel, but a LUN is often associated with a SAN using a RAID system.
 A standard user will not run into LUN assignments, but administrators working with legacy hardware might find LUN management challenging.
 Remember that a LUN represents a slice of storage in a SAN, but it does not always represent a single disk or partition.
 LUN assignments can be manual or automatic, but most administrators use SAN software to manage LUN values.

 Any downsides to LUN are management related.
 Initial setup might be somewhat convenient, but any new space added to the SAN must be given a LUN or added to existing volumes so that current storage capacity can be expanded.
 Some administrators might struggle to add new disks to a LUN depending on the operating system and SAN configuration.
-Most operating systems have an interface to make it somewhat convenient to add storage to current capacity, but administrators might find that they need to troubleshoot when new disks aren’t recognized by the system.
+Most operating systems have an interface to make it somewhat convenient to add storage to current capacity, but administrators might find that they need to troubleshoot when new disks aren’t recognised by the system.

 LUNs aren’t always assigned in a SAN or NAS environment.
 RAID volumes can also exist on a physical server where administrators can assign a LUN.
 An operating system running on a virtual machine can also use a LUN.
-Administrators should create a LUN strategy to ensure that reads and writes are optimized for performance.
+Administrators should create a LUN strategy to ensure that reads and writes are optimised for performance.
 Too many applications and users writing to the same LUN can cause performance degradation, so ensure that LUNs are assigned with performance in mind.

 #### <mark style="background: #BABD00;">Conclusion</mark>